In this Article

 Some baby dandruff home remedies that you can try are:

-- Brush And Shampoo: Use a soft bristled brush to gently brush your baby’s scalp.
+Use a soft-bristled brush to gently brush your baby’s scalp.
 This will remove the dead flakes.
-Then use a mild shampoo to wash your baby’s hair.
+Then, use a mild shampoo to wash your baby’s hair.

-- Medicated Shampoo: If dandruff persists then consult your baby’s doctor and ask for a prescription for the medicated shampoo.
+If dandruff persists, consult your baby’s doctor and ask for a prescription for a medicated shampoo.
 Follow the instructions given by your doctor as well as those on the shampoo bottle.

-- Rinse: Take care to make sure that any traces of the shampoo are washed off thoroughly before drying the hair with a soft towel.
+Ensure that any traces of the shampoo are washed off thoroughly before drying your baby’s hair with a soft towel.

-While dandruff can be unsightly or even cause itching and irritation to your baby, it is not contagious.
-Your baby can continue to interact with other children and adults just the way she is used to.
+While dandruff can be unsightly or even cause itching and irritation in your baby, it is not contagious.
+Your baby can continue to interact with other children and adults just the way he is used to.

-What is Cradle Cap and How is It Different From Dandruff?
+2. What Is Cradle Cap and How Is It Different From Dandruff?